FbW43-2/bdl02_haidar_git_cheatsheet/README.md

 2. `git commit -m "reference to the changes"`
 Commits can be thought of as snapshots or milestones along the timeline of a Git project.

+You can also *quick commit* by running `git commit -am "reference message"`

 3. `git push` this command sends the committed changes to the server.
 It is used to upload local repository content to a remote repository.